Sharan-Birajdar/AWS-CI-CD-BEANSTALK/setup-guide.md

-Got it 👍 I’ll create a **step-by-step setup guide** for your project (GitHub → CodePipeline → Elastic Beanstalk).
-You can include this in your repo as `SETUP.md` or inside the README.

----

 # 🚀 Setup Guide: Code2Cloud (CI/CD with AWS Elastic Beanstalk & CodePipeline)

 This guide walks you through setting up the project so that pushing code to **GitHub** automatically deploys it to **AWS Elastic Beanstalk** using **AWS CodePipeline**.